 What about kids in different schools?

-Why do I have to use the Edsby app?
+Why do I have to use Edsby?
 Why can’t I just get notifications over the Internet?

 Schools and school districts that choose Edsby often do so because they’re concerned about the privacy of student data.
 Sending student information over the public Internet (for example, via email, Twitter or Facebook) opens schools and districts to possible violations of confidentiality.
-Not a lot of individual teachers are necessarily even aware of the legal exposure, but in the U.S. alone, regulations CIPA, COPPA and FERPA restrict the transmission of student data over the unencrypted Internet.
+Not all teachers are even aware of the legal exposure, but in the U.S. alone, regulations CIPA, COPPA and FERPA restrict the transmission of student data over the unencrypted Internet.
 So does GDPR in Europe.

 Parents could, and should, be using Edsby (either on their mobile phones or browser) to follow updates that the school and their children’s teachers are publishing on Edsby.
 It’s encrypted and secure.
 And audited.
 And with Edsby’s internal unread tracking system, parents know through the little red bubbles in Edsby if there’s something in a specific area they haven’t read yet.

-Because Edsby already tracks which parents can see the info of which student, it’s important that parents use Edsby to see sensitive info, rather than that sensitive info being shared on Twitter (which ANYONE can read) or other public social media.
+Because Edsby already tracks which parents can see the info of which student, it’s important that parents use Edsby to see sensitive info, rather than that sensitive info being shared on Twitter (which anyone can read by default) or other public social media.

 If a school has chosen Edsby for confidentiality, it’s for good reason.
-Academic related info very personal, and schools and districts are beginning to learn of the importance of it being controlled.
+Academic related info is very personal, and schools and districts are beginning to learn the significance of the need to keep it tightly controlled.